Matej-Podany/Digital-electronics-1/README.md

 This task is done in local README.md file.

 ## 07-ffs
-This task is almost done in local README.md file.
+This task is done in local README.md file.

 ## 08-traffic_lights
-This task is almost done in local README.md file.
+This task is done in local README.md file.